I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_delegated.md

 ### -field SndUna

 The sequence number for the first byte of unacknowledged data (see SND.UNA in RFC 793).
-For more information, see <a href="netvista.send_data_that_contains_data_to_be_retransmitted">Send Data That Contains Data to Be Retransmitted</a>.
+For more information, see <a href="https://msdn.microsoft.com/38039411-1ef8-47a0-9a9a-de9451dc2cc9">Send Data That Contains Data to Be Retransmitted</a>.

 ### -field SndNxt

 The sequence number for the next byte to send on the connection (see SND.NXT in RFC 793).
-For more information, see <a href="netvista.send_data_that_contains_data_to_be_retransmitted">Send Data That Contains Data to Be Retransmitted</a>.
+For more information, see <a href="https://msdn.microsoft.com/38039411-1ef8-47a0-9a9a-de9451dc2cc9">Send Data That Contains Data to Be Retransmitted</a>.

 ### -field SndMax

 The maximum sequence number that has been sent on the connection.
-For more information, see <a href="netvista.send_data_that_contains_data_to_be_retransmitted">Send Data That Contains Data to Be Retransmitted</a>.
+For more information, see <a href="https://msdn.microsoft.com/38039411-1ef8-47a0-9a9a-de9451dc2cc9">Send Data That Contains Data to Be Retransmitted</a>.

 ### -field SndWnd